212-806-5857 (Office) / 917-680-3132 (Cell)

 Mr. Goldfeder has been honored by numerous organizations for his accomplishments and community service.
 He was the recipient of Tzedek Award for his work as an advocate for New Yorkers in need by the Metropolitan Council on Jewish Poverty and was selected to receive the Judge Harold R. Tyler, Jr. Award for his civic work at Brooklyn Legal Services Corporation.

 In addition, Mr. Goldfeder was honored by City & State with its Corporate Social Responsibility Award in Labor & Law for promoting respect for human rights, good governance and transparency, combating exploitative working conditions and pro bono services and community giving.
 He was also honored by City & State as part of its inaugural 50 Over Fifty list, a tribute to some of the most distinguished public servants who have committed to making New York City a better place.
-In 2019, he was named to the publication’s Law Power 50 list, which recognizes the most powerful leaders in New York’s legal community.
+He was named to the publication’s Law Power 50 list, which recognizes the most powerful leaders in New York’s legal community.
+Mr. Goldfeder was also named to an exclusive list of Lifetime Achievement Award winners by the New York Law Journal in 2019.

 In 2015 and 2019, Mr. Goldfeder was selected as Adjunct Professor of the Year by Fordham Law School.